Soapbox/SoapBox-Auth/README.md

     -   URLs:
         -   `http` is different from `https`
         -   `http://url.com` is different from `http://url.com/`
-    -   The client, secret and redirect url (used when using legacy auth) must match whatever values used on the frontend \
+    -   The client, secret and redirect url (used when using legacy auth) must match whatever values used on the frontend
+    -   Redis:
+        -   Same credentials (REDIS_HOST, REDIS_PORT and REDIS_DATABASE) as API-Gateway

 -   Run `composer install`